SALT 501 · Advanced · AI Tooling

 The AI toolchain.
 Installed, signed in, working.

 Six tools, one editor.
-Pick the ones you want, skip the ones you don't.
-Install commands lifted from the official docs and cited inline — so you can verify everything yourself.
+Pick what you want.
+Install commands are lifted verbatim from the official docs and linked, so you can check anything that looks off.

 v1.0 · 2026-05-09 · Sources cited per section